Most writers are well-aware that a main character needs a shortcoming. Christopher Vogler and other high profile story gurus often talk about a lack:

 Every Main Character Needs…

-- A PSYCHOLOGICAL WEAKNESS: What are the fundamental flaws?
+- A PSYCHOLOGICAL SHORTCOMING: What are the fundamental flaws?

-- A MORAL WEAKNESS: How does this character treat others badly?
+- A MORAL SHORTCOMING: How does this character treat others badly?
 (Lacking empathy, overbearing, two-faced, greedy, lying, selfish etc.) The Seven Deadly Sins feature prominently in this part of the shortcoming.

 Sometimes students seem shy about writing about people who do the wrong thing — we’re all taught to do the right thing and focus on the right thing.
 But all of literature is about people who do the wrong thing, despite themselves.
 What would the story be if they did the right thing?
 No story at all.
 Fiction wants to look at all the things that go wrong.Chang-Rae Lee